-Students interested in a career in Occupational Therapy have the option of pursuing any major along with completing specific prerequisites.
-Occupational Therapy schools requirements typically vary from a minimum of 60 credit hours to a bachelors degree being completed at the time of application.
-Students may pursue either a masters or doctoral degree in Occupational Therapy (we encourage students to consider applying to doctoral level OT programs.)
+Students interested in a career in Occupational Therapy may pursue any major along with completing specific prerequisites.
+Occupational Therapy schools requirements typically vary from a minimum of 60 credit hours to a bachelors degree being completed prior to enrolling in the program.
+Students may pursue either a masters or doctoral degree in Occupational Therapy.
+We encourage students to consider applying to doctoral level OT programs as the field is increasingly shifting to require doctoral skills/degrees.
 Students must gain a thorough understanding of the profession through a range of shadowing experiences.
 The Canisius Institute for Autism Research provides excellent opportunities for students.
 Some programs may require a competitive score on the GRE.
-Students should work with the Pre-Med Advisor to select appropriate coursework based on their schools of interest and co-curricular experiences.
+Students should work with the Pre-Health Advisor to select appropriate coursework based on their schools of interest and plan appropriate co-curricular experiences.
 In addition to the information in this section, please check the general information at the pre-medical and pre-health section of the catalog.

 Recommended Pre-Occupational Therapy Courses

 Academic admission requirements vary by school, but the following courses typically prepare a student to apply to multiple programs: